 Time is a critical resource in warehouse management.
 Whether it's pay clocks to compensate employees or shipping schedules to satisfy customers, finding the most efficient way to get things done in the least amount of time should always profit the overall organization.

-When it comes to inventory management, putting a clock on items that move through a space helps managers recognizes the actual value of each piece of merchandise.
+When it comes to inventory management, putting a clock on items that move through a space helps managers recognize the actual value of each piece of merchandise.
 Here are three timetables to accurately determine the return on investment for products sold by a business:

 Whether a company manufactures its own products or orders merchandise from other organizations, it will need to work with suppliers in some way.
 Businesses need partners to deliver parts for assembly or finished merchandise in a consistent manner to know when items will be available for sale.

-Demand Media described lead time as how long it takes vendors to replenish inventory.
+Demand Media described lead time as to how long it takes vendors to replenish inventory.
 If a company has an ongoing relationship with a supplier, it needs a dependable lead time.
 Inventory should arrive on a regular schedule and delays that take days to resolve shouldn't be a recurring issue.
 Effective communication between partners should create real-time data on any occurrence that may delay shipments or otherwise alter expectations.

 Once companies recognize a standard lead time, they should work the schedule into demand calculations.
 It's important that when businesses recognize consumers want a product, it's available.
 This may mean linking point-of-sale devices to inventory data collection solutions so warehouse managers recognize the speed at which merchandise leaves a store and can place new orders accordingly.